-Around 1:30 am on February 15, my contractions were 3-5 minutes apart and lasting for one minute.
+Around 1:30 am on February 15, my contractions were 3-5 minutes apart and lasted for one minute.
 At 3 am, we left home and headed to Kaiser Sunset.
 My husband called our doula who joined us at the hospital.
-After exams, they determined that I was 2 centimeters dilated and 75% effaced, but they were concerned because our baby’s heart rate was dropping with each contraction.
-They admitted me, hooked me up to an IV of fluids to see if dehydration was causing it, put me on continuous fetal monitoring and told me that if things hadn’t progressed in a few hours, they would like to induce me.
+My midwife's shift at the hospital started at 9 am so I was put in the care of the OBs and nurses on duty until then.
+After exams, they determined that I was 2 centimeters dilated and 75% effaced and said that it could still "be days" before I deliver.
+They were concerned because our baby’s heart rate was dropping with each contraction.
+They admitted me, hooked me up to an IV of fluids to see if dehydration was causing it, put me on continuous fetal monitoring and told me that if things hadn’t progressed in a few hours, they would have to induce me.

 The dreaded word: induction!
 They offered me medication to deal with the contraction pain and I rejected it.
 By 5 am, I was in my delivery room, laboring in whichever way felt comfortable.
 I used a peanut ball, walked around, ate some snacks.
 Every fifteen to thirty minutes, someone came in to check how I was doing and offered to administer pain medication.
 “We have something that could take your pain away,” they said.
 I turned them down every time, but I could see how tempting it would be and how someone could feel pressured to accept.